-We have shared this thought in many of our blogs, and we will remind you again.
-Customer retention is more budget-friendly than investing your time and money on finding new customers.
+We have shared this thought in many of our blogs and will remind you again.
+Customer retention is more budget-friendly than investing your time and money in finding new customers.

 For business owners, clicks and conversions will always increase their costs.

 Once they attain optimum customer conversions, they move on to hunt for new customers.
-They make lesser or no attempts at reaching out to re-engage their old customers.
+They make fewer or no attempts to re-engage their old customers.

 Research done by the Harvard Business School proves that improving customer retention by 5% increases profit by 25-95%. – Harvard Business School

 For any business to survive and manage a healthy profit margin, retaining older customers is really crucial.

 And to do that, it is really important that businesses must re-engage their old customers.

 Before we proceed further, we would like to dig deeper into customer retention.